 Want the short answer of the question?
 You’ll need to select the type of file you’ll work with.
 Then, heat it up depending on the size.
 Ideally, 100 Degrees F above its critical temperature.
-Cool it slowly and then cut into smaller pieces for making knives, threads of a shaft etc.
+Let it cool slowly and then cut into smaller pieces for making knives, threads of a shaft, etc.

 So, what’s the long answer?
-Well, this is what I’ll be discussing in this article along with a few tips and tricks of my own.
+Well, this is what I’ll be discussing in this article along with a few tips and tricks of my own to help you out.

 What Does Annealing Actually Mean?

-Annealing is actually a three-fold act which helps to soften the steel instead of hardening it.
+Annealing is actually a three-fold act that helps to soften the steel instead of hardening it.

 The first part involves heating that metal beyond its recrystallization temperature.
 Don’t worry, you won’t have to touch the metal (take cast iron or steel in this case).
 All you need to do is to look.
 You’ll notice the object turning red after some time.